Charles Nagy: Professional career

-Nagy returned to the so-called "little Indians" for the start of the 1990 season, where he went 13-8 with a 2.52 ERA in 23 starts.
-He was soon called up to Cleveland, a hapless club that would finish 4th in AL East (77-85) and was in desperate need of starting pitching.
-He made his big league debut on June 29, 1990, a 7-2 loss to the California Angels.
+Nagy returned to the so-called "little Indians" for the start of the 1990 season, where he went 13–8 with a 2.52 ERA in 23 starts.
+He was soon called up to Cleveland, making his big league debut on June 29, 1990, a 7–2 loss to the California Angels.
 He would end with a 2-4 record and a 5.91 ERA in 9 starts.
-In 1991, he finished 10-15 with a 4.13 ERA, and tied for eighth in the American League Rookie of the Year Award for 1991.
-On August 8, 1992, he threw a complete game one-hitter against the Baltimore Orioles, with just two walks and giving up a single in the seventh.
+In 1991, he finished 10–5 with a 4.13 ERA, and tied for eighth in the American League Rookie of the Year Award for 1991.
+On August 8, 1992, he threw a complete game one-hitter against the Baltimore Orioles, giving up just a single in the seventh inning, while allowing two walks.

-1992 was possibly Nagy's best year statistically as he finished the season with an impressive 2.96 ERA with a career high 252 innings pitched, he also amassed a .630 win percent with a 17–10 record despite the 1992 Indians low win percent of .469.
-He also pitched 10 complete games and pitched three of out of his six career shutouts that year while making his first All-Star appearance.

-In the 1992 All-Star Game, Nagy batted in the 8th inning because there were no players remaining to pinch-hit.
+1992 was possibly Nagy's best year statistically as he finished the season with an impressive 2.96 ERA and a career high 252 innings pitched.
+He had ten complete games.
+His win-loss record was 17–10, including three shutouts.
+In the All-Star Game, Nagy batted in the 8th inning because there were no position players remaining to pinch-hit.
 Nagy hit an infield single off Doug Jones while wearing a Texas Rangers batting helmet.
 He scored on a single by Travis Fryman.
 Nagy was the 19th pitcher to get a hit in the All-Star Game, and is the only pitcher to record a hit in the All-Star Game in the designated hitter era.

-Since 2011, the pitcher's spot has been replaced by the designated hitter in each league for the All-Star Game, making it unlikely to see a pitcher record a hit in the game (in the 2021 Major League Baseball All-Star Game, Shohei Ohtani was allowed to start the game as pitcher and as the DH, although he did not record a hit).

 On May 15, 1993, Nagy left a game against the Milwaukee Brewers with a shoulder injury after pitching to just two batters.
-He was a miserable 2-6 at that point and undergo surgery for a torn labrum on June 29, shutting him down for the 1993 season.
-He rebounded in 1994 with a respectable 10-8 record with a 3.45 ERA during the strike-shortened season.
+He was a miserable 2–6 at that point and underwent surgery for a torn labrum on June 29, shutting him down for the 1993 season.
+He rebounded in 1994 with a respectable 10–8 record with a 3.45 ERA during the strike-shortened season.